awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

    the activity from any others in the domain that it's registered in.
 Activities also contain a number of optional parameters, such as the default task-list used to receive tasks and data from SWF and a number of different timeouts that you can use to place constraints upon how long different parts of the activity execution can take.
-See :java-api:`RegisterActivityTypeRequest
+See :aws-java-class:`RegisterActivityTypeRequest
    <services/simpleworkflow/model/RegisterActivityTypeRequest>` for more information.

    .. tip:: All timeout values are specified in *seconds*.
 See :swf-dg:`Amazon SWF Timeout Types
        <swf-timeout-types>` for a full description of how timeouts affect your workflow executions.

-   If the activity type that you're trying to register already exists, an :java-api:`TypeAlreadyExistsException <services/simpleworkflow/model/TypeAlreadyExistsException>` is raised.
+   If the activity type that you're trying to register already exists, an :aws-java-class:`TypeAlreadyExistsException <services/simpleworkflow/model/TypeAlreadyExistsException>` is raised.

 #.
 Add a function to register a new workflow type.
 A *workflow*, also known as a *decider*